Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 > **Note:** A Basic client may also be authenticated via SAS signature, using the `AzureSasCredential`.
 A sample demonstrating this, is available [here][python-eg-sample-send-using-sas] ([async_version][python-eg-sample-send-using-sas-async]).

 > **Note:** The `generate_sas` method can be used to generate a shared access signature.
 A sample demonstrating this can be seen [here][python-eg-generate-sas].

+## Key concepts

+### *Event Grid Namespace*

+A **[namespace](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespaces)** is a management container for other resources.
+It allows for grouping of related resources in order to manage them under one subscription.

+#### Namespace Topic

+A **[namespace topic](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespace-topics)** is a topic that is created within an Event Grid namespace.
+The client publishes events to an HTTP namespace endpoint specifying a namespace topic where published events are logically contained.
+A namespace topic only supports the CloudEvent v1.0 schema.

+#### Event Subscription

+An **[event subscription](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#event-subscriptions)** is a configuration resource associated with a single topic.

+#### Binary Content Mode

+A namespace topic can receive CloudEvents published in **[binary mode](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#binary-content-mode)**.

+### *Event Grid Basic*

+#### Topic
+A **[topic](https://docs.microsoft.com/azure/event-grid/concepts#topics)** is a channel within the EventGrid service to send events.
+The event schema that a topic accepts is decided at topic creation time.
+If events of a schema type are sent to a topic that requires a different schema type, errors will be raised.

+#### Domain
+An event **[domain](https://docs.microsoft.com/azure/event-grid/event-domains)** is a management tool for large numbers of Event Grid topics related to the same application.
+They allow you to publish events to thousands of topics.
+Domains also give you authorization and authentication control over each topic.
+For more information, visit [Event domain overview](https://docs.microsoft.com/azure/event-grid/event-domains).

+#### Event schemas
+An **[event](https://docs.microsoft.com/azure/event-grid/concepts#events)** is the smallest amount of information that fully describes something that happened in the system.
+When a custom topic or domain is created, you must specify the schema that will be used when publishing events.

+Event Grid supports multiple schemas for encoding events.

+##### System Topics
+A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage or Azure Event Hubs.
+For example, a system topic may represent all blob events or only blob creation and blob deletion events published for a specific storage account.

+The names of the various event types for the system events published to Azure Event Grid are available in `azure.eventgrid.SystemEventNames`.
+For complete list of recognizable system topics, visit [System Topics](https://docs.microsoft.com/azure/event-grid/system-topics).

+ For more information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc].

 ## EventGridClient